 We’ve established that, when taken collectively, small (or even micro steps), can have a big impact.
 But this doesn't just relate to the environment.
 Micro is proving to be mega in other areas too.
 Let’s explore some of them:

 At TrendWatching, we track trends on various levels, from micro to macro, mega to meta.
 NORM-NUDGING sits under our FREEDONISM mega-trend, which explains how consumers are dealing with life’s hardships, climate crises, and pandemic induced anxiety by leveraging fun.

 Curious to learn more about our trend framework?
-Take a look at our Premium platform.
+Take a look at Amplify, our Trend Intelligence Platform.